ondanieldev/drivers-api/README.md

 ### Sending HTTP requests via Insomnia

 - There is an [Insomnia repository](https://github.com/ondanieldev/drivers-api-insomnia) that stores all Insomnia files related to this API.
-You can follow [Insomnia Git Sync](https://docs.insomnia.rest/insomnia/git-sync) instrunctions to use it.
+You can follow [Insomnia Git Sync](https://docs.insomnia.rest/insomnia/git-sync) instructions to use it.

 ## How to lint